 Hi Aunt Vadge,

-I’m having a deep pain during sex.
-I have never had this before and it’s quite severe.
-It doesn’t feel like a surface pain and I usually feel the pain near my lower abdomen.
+I’m having deep pain during sex – I’ve never had this before and it’s quite severe.
+It doesn’t feel like surface pain; I feel it near my lower abdomen.
+I also get pain for hours afterwards that feels like menstrual cramps, even though I’m at least 2.5 weeks from my period.

 Sincerely,